 Many observers claim that Netanyahu has succeeded in utilizing repeated elections as a tool for holding on to the position of prime minister in transitional governments.
 This could be true since the upcoming election does not appear to be able to change the prevalent political stalemate.
 What seems to be certain is that many factors will affect how a governing coalition will be formed: general turnout, turnout among Arab voters, Bennett’s and Sa’ar’s shares of seats (over or under ten each), which parties cross the electoral threshold, and whether the Kahanist right or Meretz and Blue and White make it to the chamber.
 There also is the open possibility that the ultra-Orthodox might throw their weight behind Sa’ar instead of Netanyahu.

 But whatever the electoral map and configuration, Netanyahu remains the pivotal figure today, for those supporting him and those in opposition.
 This, while important issues such as the occupation of Palestinian land and peace with the Palestinians are absent from electioneering and discussions.
 What is real is a Zionist consensus on rejecting the International Criminal Court––except for Nitzan Horowitz from Meretz (and the Joint List)––and a clear dominant role of the right in Israeli society.
 Importantly, there is also agreement among major parties about Jerusalem as the unified and eternal capital of Israel, rejection of the complete dismantlement of settlements, accord on annexing the Jordan Valley, the Jewish nature of Israel, and denial of the right of return for Palestinian refugees.

-Honaida Ghanim is a Palestinian sociologist and anthropologist.
-She serves as the general director of the Palestinian Forum of Israeli Studies (MADAR).
-This is a translation of an article she wrote in Arabic for Arab Center Washington DC.
+This is a translation of an article the author wrote in Arabic for Arab Center Washington DC.